Marsy's Law: Changes made

 This measure amends the Constitution to require that criminal sentences imposed by the courts be carried out in compliance with the courts' sentencing orders and that such sentences shall not be "substantially diminished" by early release policies to alleviate overcrowding in prison or jail facilities.
 The measure directs that sufficient funding be provided by the Legislature or county boards of supervisors to house inmates for the full terms of their sentences, except for statutorily authorized credits which reduce those sentences.

 Changes affecting the granting and revocation of parole

 Background

 The Board of Parole Hearings conducts two different types of proceedings relating to parole.
 First, before CDCR releases an individual who has been sentenced to life in prison with the possibility of parole, the inmate must go before the board for a parole consideration hearing.
-Second, the board has authority to return to state prison for up to a year an individual who has been released on parole but who subsequently commits a parole violation.
-(Such a process is referred to as parole revocation.)
+Second, if parole is granted, the board has authority to return to state prison for up to a year any individual who has been released on parole but who subsequently commits a parole violation (called parole revocation).

 A federal court order requires the state to provide legal counsel to parolees, including assistance at hearings related to parole revocation charges.

+Because life-serving incarcerated individuals are unable to vote in California, the people most directly affected by Marsy's Law were unable to vote for or against it.
+These people are disproportionately men of color.